tahv/mayafbx/README.md

 mel.eval('FBXExport -f "C:/outfile.fbx" -s')  # '-s' for selected.
 ```

-And this is how you would export the same fbx using `mayafbx`:
+And here is how to achieve the same using `mayafbx`:

 ```python
 from mayafbx import FbxExportOptions, export_fbx